Condition Care Guide

 What is non-Hodgkin's lymphoma?

 Lymphomas are cancers of the lymph nodes, specialized glands distributed throughout the body that make and hold lymphocytes, the white blood cells which provide immunity.
 They are connected throughout the body by lymph vessels, which carry lymphatic fluid.
-There are two types of lymphomas, Hodgkin's lymphoma and non-Hodgkin's lymphoma - the difference is the specific type of lymphocytes involved.
+There are two types of lymphoma cancers, Hodgkin's lymphoma (or Hodgkin's disease) and non-Hodgkin's lymphoma - the difference is the specific type of lymphocytes involved.
 While Hodgkin's disease is typically seen in younger adults, the vast majority of non-Hodgkin's malignancies appear in people sixty and older.

 What are the symptoms of non-Hodgkin's lymphoma?